Industrial Pretreatment Program

 The term "Pretreatment" refers to the treatment an industrial discharger often must provide to its wastewater before it reaches the municipal wastewater treatment plant.

 The pretreatment program is designed to prevent industrial wastewater discharges from adversely affecting the local municipal wastewater treatment plant's operations and/or its workers.
-The City and County of Broomfield has both legal and moral obligations to assure that its wastewater is properly treated and that the resulting bio-solids and effluent are safe for disposal or reuse.
+The City and County of Broomfield has both legal and moral obligations to ensure that its wastewater is properly treated and that the resulting biosolids and effluent meet standards for disposal or reuse.
 The health and economic welfare of the community are of the utmost importance to us.
 For this reason, Broomfield's Industrial Pretreatment Program is committed to protecting your water resources.

 On December 8, 1981, Broomfield Mayor Walter P. Spader signed into effect Ordinance Number 463, which instituted the City's Industrial Pretreatment Program.